-The Education and Library Complex is the heart of learning at the Garden.
+The Kelly Education Center is the heart of learning at the Garden.
 The building is comprised of three main sections: 1) the Charles F. Gillette Education Center featuring classroom and laboratory space; 2) the Lora M. Robins Library housing our 5,000-volume book collection, journals, and herbarium, along with reading and research rooms, and 3) the Joan Massey Conference Center with a multi-use auditorium and meeting spaces

 The Conservatory is the "Jewel of the Garden."
 This 11,000 square-foot complex houses exotic and unusual plants from around the world in its permanent collection and features beautiful seasonal displays.
 Crowned by a 63-foot-tall dome, the Conservatory includes a central Palm House, a semi-tropical wing featuring our orchid collection, and two wings with changing themed displays full of seasonal color and interest.

 The Lora and Claiborne Robins Tea House and Asian Valley

 The Tea House is a full service restaurant facility, open to members and paid visitors for lunch Wednesday through Sunday from 11:30 a.m. - 2:30 p.m. except when reserved for special events.
 To check availability or to make a reservation, call (804) 262-9887, ext.
 399. The Tea House also serves holiday dinners during GardenFest of Lights.
 Visitors dining at the Tea House must pay admission to enter the Garden unless they are Garden members.